How cores grow by pebble accretion I. Direct core growth: Comparison with planetesimal impacts

-Fig. \ref{core_conditions} shows that the core surface conditions are such that \sio2 passes through three different phases.
+The core surface conditions are such that \sio2 passes through different phases during the simulated period.
 We provide a brief discussion for the pebble case.
-During the first phase ($M_\mathrm{core} \lesssim 0.35$ \me), pebble mass reaches the core unimpeded and the core remains completely solid.
-The temperature at the core surface increases as the core grows.
-When $M_\mathrm{core} \gtrsim 0.35$ \me, the core-surface boundary shifts to the liquid phase.
-The vapor pressure becomes non-negligible at the core, and a fraction of the accreting \sio2 is absorbed as vapor.
+In the first phase ($M_\mathrm{core} \lesssim 0.35$ \me), pebbles reach the core unimpededly and the core remains completely solid.
+Soon thereafter, the vapor pressure becomes non-negligible at the core, and a fraction of the accreting \sio2 is absorbed as vapor.
 This is initially a small fraction, as the partial pressure of \sio2 is limited to the saturation curve set by the vapor pressure.
-After the core mass has grown beyond 0.48 \me, the core surface conditions are such that \sio2 becomes gaseous.
-However, this criterion is exactly that the vapor pressure at the core surface exceeds the total pressure.
-In our model, this means that the gas at the core boundary consists entirely of silicate vapor.
-The envelope can never absorb more mass than its own weight, which is determined by its state of hydrostatic equilibrium.
-The envelope is still fully saturated by the accretion of solids, meaning that the outer core cannot evaporate and continues to grow through high-Z rainout.
-We therefore expect the core-boundary to remain in liquid form during the simulated period.
+After the core mass has grown beyond $ \gtrsim 0.45$ \me, the pressure at the core exceeds the vapor pressure (and the QEOS curve, as they are consistent in this regime), such that \sio2 becomes gaseous.
+In principle, the outer core will begin to partially evaporate under these P-T conditions.
+However, our model assumes that the envelope is in quasi-hydrostatic equilibrium and that the partial pressure of \sio2 is limited to the total pressure in the envelope, such that the fraction of \sio2 vapor will reach unity.
+We also assume that the enrichment is continually supplied by the pebble flux.
+Therefore, in our model the \sio2 at the core will only evaporate when the pebble flux is insufficient to fully saturate the envelope.
+In the simulated period, the envelope remains fully saturated by the pebble flux, meaning that the outer core cannot evaporate and continues to grow through high-Z rainout.

 Our simulations end when all the accreting \sio2 pebble mass can be absorbed by the envelope and therefore direct core growth is halted.
-We find that the core-surface conditions at this point are in the gaseous phase, which suggests that the outer core could evaporate during the planet's subsequent evolution, similar to the scenario described by \citet{Chambers2017} for water-planets.
+We find from the QEOS that the core-surface conditions at this point are on the edge between gaseous and liquid, such that the state of the core surface is uncertain.
+It is possible that the outer layer of the core liquefies, or evaporates during the planet's subsequent evolution, similar to the scenario described by \citet{Chambers2017} for water-planets.